While They Question, You Qualify

 The Post-Hype AI Pragmatist

-Here's the through-line in all five of these stories: the hype correction isn't killing AI opportunity — it's clarifying it.
+Here's the through-line in all five of these stories: the hype correction isn't killing AI opportunity.
+It's clarifying it.

 The winners after any correction are the companies that solve real problems, deliver measurable ROI, and run on sustainable margins.
 The losers are the ones sustained purely by venture capital oxygen.